temporalinterference/itis-usa/content/cards/education/modal.md

 **Academic Partnerships**
 * Collaborative research programs with universities
 * Guest lectures and seminars
-* Co-supervision of student internships doctoral research projects
+* Co-supervision of student internships and doctoral research projects

 ### Target Audiences
 * Graduate students and postdocs